alphagov/govuk-rfcs/README.md

 # GOV.UK Request For Comments

 GOV.UK staff use this repository as a forum to discuss and make technical decisions.
-The outcomes of these discussions can be either an Action Plan, or a new Standard that GOV.UK should follow.
+The outcomes of these discussions can be either an action plan, or a new standard that GOV.UK should follow.
 This repository is open as a reference for other teams within GDS and wider government.

 ## Process